aces/Loris/jsx/lib/CAPParser/README.md

-# CAP Parser (CAPP)
+# Parser

-The CAPP provides a human readable syntax for front end equation building.
+The Parser provides a human readable syntax for front end equation building.

-This Readme breaks down the different parts of CAPP and lists syntax rules.
+This Readme breaks down the different parts of the Parser and lists syntax rules.

 # Prerequisites for Development